kaipuyu/data-for-tensor-completion/README.md

 # data-for-tensor-completion
-Data used in 5 tensor completion examples
+The data used in the first four tensor completion examples